By Joyce Dall'Acqua Peterson

 Esther Koch notes that while aging certainly has its biological disadvantages, among them increased cancer risk, long friendships are just one of the benefits of living to middle age and beyond.
-In fact, at her popular talks on successful aging, she always tells her audiences that “relationships are essential, for both physical and emotional well-being.”
+In fact, at her popular talks on successful aging, she always tells her audiences that “relationships are essential, for both emotional and physical well-being.”

 She says she is grateful for her 50-year friendship with Liu, and for his contributions and Trowbridge’s to understanding blood cancers.
 “I know that if my mother were alive today, she would enthusiastically support my decision to fund JAX research.”